-The field program for the geotechnical investigation was conducted on April 11 and 12, 2022 and consisted of a total of 7 boreholes advanced to a maximum depth of 7 m below the existing ground surface.
-The borehole locations were distributed in a manner to provide general coverage of the subject site.
+The field program for the geotechnical investigation was conducted on April 11 and 12, 2022 and consisted of a total of 2 boreholes advanced to a maximum depth of 6.1 m below the existing ground surface.
+A supplemental investigation was conducted on August 30, 2023, and consisted of one (1) hand auger advanced to a maximum depth of 1.2 m for the purpose of collecting a sample for analytical testing.
+The test hole locations were distributed in a manner to provide general coverage of the subject site.
 The approximate locations of the boreholes are shown on Drawing PG6500-1 - Test Hole Location Plan included in Appendix 2.